kebaldwi/DNAC-TEMPLATES/LABS/LAB3-DayN-Template/README.md

    ![json](./images/DNAC-TemplatedSelected.png?raw=true "Import JSON")
 5. Click import to install and import the template.

-The Onboarding template has the minimal configuration to bring up device connectivity with DNAC.
+The DayN regular template has the minimal AAA configuration to configure the device for AAA connectivity with DNAC.
 Below is for explanation purposes only.
 (Please Import the Template JSON above)